 We can’t get enough of this modern looking, undemanding, adaptable, low-maintenance, indoor plant in the Agave family.
 It will flourish in any type of light and can withstand dry air, fluctuating temperatures, and little water.
 Most Bay Area Gardeners are familiar with Sansevieria Laurentii, but new cultivars like Cylindrica and Moonshine have really wowed us.
 Meet the “new Sansevierias”!

-Philodendron is beloved by our staff for its rugged foliage.
 “I love Philodendrons because they’re an easy-care, air-cleaning, indoor plant,” says Cindy Bonilla, houseplant buyer and Assistant Manager at our Sloat Blvd SF location.
-There are two Philodendron varieties: Arborescent types are shrub sized plants with huge leaves and self-supporting trunks.
+There are two main varieties: Arborescent types are shrub sized plants with huge leaves and self-supporting trunks.
 Excellent in large containers, but they grow so large they need more space than climbing types.
 Arborescent types: Selloum (tree philodendron), Congo red & green, Prince of Orange, Xanadu.
 Climbing types.
 Varieties: Green heartleaf and Brasil (form of Philodendron cordatum).

 Hanging succulents indoors